 Learn how to turn off GPS in this article: How to turn off GPS on your Fitbit watch or tracker.

 Fitbits with built-in GPS

-Some Fibits offer built-in GPS including Charge 4, Sense, Versa 3, and Ionic.
+Some Fibits offer built-in GPS, including Charge 4+, Sense series, Versa 3+, and Ionic.
 If you use built-in GPS regularly, it drains your battery significantly.

-You can turn built-in GPS off inside the Exercise app via each exercise’s settings.
+You can turn the built-in GPS off inside the Exercise app via each exercise’s settings.

 Fitbits with tethered GPS (called Connected GPS)

 Most Fitbit models offer what Fitbit calls Connected GPS, meaning they use the GPS sensors on your mobile phone to capture GPS data.

 Turning this GPS feature off can significantly increase your battery’s time between charges.

 To turn it off, go to Settings > Phone GPS or GPS Settings and select off.

 If you don’t see GPS as an option, open the Exercise app or Exercise Shortcuts and choose an exercise.
 Turn off GPS in that specific exercise’s settings.